Exclusively pumping, also known as Eping, is a way for a mother to continue to give her baby breast milk when breastfeeding has failed or is delayed.

 Does exclusively pumping get easier?

-After about three months of exclusive breast pumping, your milk supply should be fully established, which means that you can pump fewer times per day.
+After about three months of exclusive breast pumping, your milk supply should be fully established so you can pump fewer times per day.

-Exclusive pumping is the second best option after breastfeeding, but can sometimes be more challenging.
-It is possible to exclusively pump for as long as most mothers breastfeed, and longer.
+Exclusive pumping is the second best option after breastfeeding, but it can sometimes be more challenging.
+It is possible to pump exclusively for as long as most mothers breastfeed and longer.

 Day in the Life of an Exclusively Pumping Mom